-With the GST rollout day getting closer and closer, many Entrepreneurs wonder how to calculate GST payment in a transaction.
-In this article, we cover all aspects of calculating GST in a business transaction.
+After implementing Goods and Services Tax (GST), many Entrepreneurs seek assistance on how to calculate GST payment in a transaction.
+In this article, let us cover all aspects of calculating GST in a business transaction.
 To calculate GST, the following aspects in a transaction must be considered in a logical, step by step manner.

 Step 1: Find the GST Rate Applicable for the Goods or Service

 The first step in calculating GST is to find the GST Rate applicable for the Goods or Service under the GST Act.
 Over the past month, the GST Council has conveyed GST rates for almost all goods and services in India.

 Find HSN Code or SAC Code